 Eviction filings in Tampa—Hilllsborough and Pinellas Counties, FL—fell sharply during the early months of the pandemic.
 Florida instituted a state-wide eviction moratorium which expired at the end of July 2020.
 After the moratorium expired, execution of eviction orders was also delayed until no earlier than October 1.
-Regardless, new eviction filings have increased markedly since early August.
+Regardless, new eviction filings have increased markedly since early August of 2020.

 More detail on eviction protections in Florida can be found on the COVID-19 Housing Policy Scorecard.